connormurphy798/Flexle.jl/README.md

 This package was originally developed as part of [jOpqua](https://github.com/pablocarderam/jOpqua), an epidemiological modeling project led by [Pablo Cárdenas R.](https://github.com/pablocarderam) at the Ragon Institute in Cambridge, MA.
-Thanks to Pablo for both (1) the motivation for this project, namely the need to sample and update quickly and (2) his unending feedback and support thoughout its development.
+Thanks to Pablo for both (1) the motivation for this project, namely the need to sample and update quickly, and (2) his unending feedback and support thoughout its development.